border-l/Termicolor/README.md

 print(warn("This is some serious text")) print(danger("This is some even more serious text"))

-# There's also a print method (but it doesnt take any parameters):
+# There's also a print method (it can take arguments):
 warn("Using print method").print()
 ```